cybercat5436/Programming_Basics/Commands.md

 3) Select Command from the menu and type in a name for the command (e.g. "ArmPrint") and press enter
 4) Create an instance of subsytem(Use the same subsystem(e.g. Arm)[ArmSubsystem](https://github.com/cybercat5436/Programming_Basics/edit/main/Subsystems.md),
    and add it to the command using addRequirements()
-   Backgorund:
-   * Command requires access to the subsystem which is intended to be controlled, add the subsytem(s)
-   * Command can access multiple subsystems, but only one command can be active at the given time.
-   * The addRequirements method plays a crucial role in managing resource usage and ensuring safe access to subsystems.
-   * addRequirements(), is typically called in the consructor of the command.
 <br><img width="500" alt="Instantiation" src="https://github.com/cybercat5436/Programming_Basics/blob/main/assets/commands_2.png"><br>
 5) Set the postion of the arm in the execute() and access the postion variable using getPostion().
 <br><img width="500" alt="Instantiation" src="https://github.com/cybercat5436/Programming_Basics/blob/main/assets/command-set-pos.png"><br>
 ### Bind the command
-Typically in command-based-programming, commands are essentially bound to controller or joystick **defining a subsytem -> creating a command -> binding to controller input** In this Example, for simulation purposes 'Default' command is set on arm subsystem.
-**Default commands**: are commands that run continuously for a given subsystem unless interrupted by another command.
-Default commands are typically set within the subsystem itself, allowing for automatic and appropriate behavior without explicit scheduling in the robot code.
-Use cases: Drive train
 1) Add Arm subsysytem instance variable in 'RobotContainer'.
 2) Instantiate the subsystem, and set 'Default' command on Arm subsystem in the constructor.
 <br> <img width="500" alt="Instantiation" src="https://github.com/cybercat5436/Programming_Basics/blob/main/assets/rc-arm-default-command.png"><br>